verbb/snipcart/docs/webhooks/events.md

 Let's say, for example, that we'd like to offer custom shipping rates depending on the specifics of an order.
 We've [configured our webhook](/webhooks/setup.md) and a [custom module](/examples/module.md).

-## Listen for Shipping Rate Request
+## Customize Shipping Rates at Checkout

-Snipcart will send an event to the webhook to fetch shipping rates.
-We'll listen for this and respond with whatever rates we want in the format Snipcart expects.
-The event will come with the nearly-completed order and all its details, so all you need is to tell Craft that you'd like to respond to it and provide your own logic to send back rates.
+Snipcart sends a webhook request to see if we want to provide shipping rates.
+We'll listen for this and respond in the format Snipcart expects.
+The Event will come with the nearly-completed order and all its details, so all you need is to tell Craft that you'd like to respond to it and provide your own logic to send back rates.

-Register an event listener for `EVENT_BEFORE_RETURN_SHIPPING_RATES` in your module's `init()` method:
+Register an event listener for [`EVENT_BEFORE_RETURN_SHIPPING_RATES`](/dev/events.md#shipping-rate-response) in your module's `init()` method:

 ```php
 public function init()